splunk-soar-connectors/microsoftexchangeonpremews/release_notes/unreleased.md

 **Unreleased**
-* Fixed automation not running for some containers [PAPP-18376]
+* Fixed active playbook triggering which was not running for some containers [PAPP-18376]
-* Fixed a bug in 'Sort mails by' asset parameter for 'created time' [PAPP-21323]
+* Fixed a bug for 'Sort mails by' asset parameter using 'created time' value [PAPP-21323]
-* Added support for calendar events and meeting requests [PAPP-21990]
+* Added the support for calendar event emails of type meeting request, meeting response, meeting message and meeting cancellation [PAPP-21990]
-* Added a custom view for 'update email' action
+* Added custom view for the 'update email' action
+* Added a new configuration parameter to control active playbook triggering on duplicate event [PAPP-21323]